Conference Policies and Security

 In order to ensure your preferences are considered at the time of registration, make sure that you have submitted your preferences via the online form that can be found in your account.
 For more information on how to access the online preference form, please see the F.A.Q. section of our website.
 These preferences will be taken into consideration when making decisions on country assignments.
 Please keep your preferences realistic; for instance, please do not request all five permanent members of the Security Council as your five country preferences.

 Conference security is one of the primary concerns of the JHUMUNC staff.
-JHUMUNC and The Hilton Baltimore will not only have a dedicated 24-hour Security Team, but members of the JHUMUNC staff will be assigned to monitor each floor of the Hilton Hotel for all three nights of the conference.
+JHUMUNC and The Hilton Baltimore will not only have a dedicated 24-hour security team, but members of the JHUMUNC staff will be assigned to monitor each floor of the Hilton Hotel for all three nights of the conference.
 Curfew will be strictly enforced throughout the conference.
-Should any issue arise, JHUMUNC staff members on security duty shall contact the advisor of the delegates in question as well as the Secretaries-General notifying them of the situation.
-Any questions about conference security or any of the other policies listed above should be directed to email@example.com.
+Should any issue arise, JHUMUNC staff members on security duty shall contact the Sergeants-at-Arms, who will then notify the Secretaries-General, the Under-Secretaries-General of School Relations, and the relevant Advisor of the situation.
+Any questions about conference security or any of the other policies listed above should be directed to firstname.lastname@example.org.